0800 280 2440

 Scores and Reviews

-Domaine de Chevalier is one of the few Graves estates to produce both first-class reds and whites, though it is for its whites that it is particularly renowned.
+Domaine de Chevalier is one of the few Graves estates to produce both first class reds and whites.
 The property was purchased by the Ricard family in 1865 and remained in their hands until it was bought by the Bernard distilling company in 1983.
+Domaine De Chevalier has 35 hectares of vines and red wine accounts for 80% of the production.
+Made from a blend of 55% Cabernet Sauvignon, 40% Merlot, and 5% Cabernet Franc, the wine is fermented in temperature-controlled, stainless steel vats and then matured in oak barriques (50% new) for 18 months.

 The blend used for White Graves and Sauternes and rarely encountered outside France.
 In the great dry whites of Graves, Sauvignon Blanc tends to predominate in the blend, although properties such as Smith Haut Lafite use 100% Sauvignon Blanc while others such as Laville Haut Brion have as much as 60% Sémillon in their final blends.
 Sauvignon Blanc wines can lose their freshness and fruit after a couple of years in bottle - if blended with Sémillon, then the latter bolsters the wine when the initial fruit from the Sauvignon fades.
 Ultimately Sauvignon Blanc gives the wine its aroma and raciness while Sémillon gives it backbone and longevity.